Classicism: In the theatre

 Examples of classicist playwrights are Pierre Corneille, Jean Racine and Molière.
 In the period of Romanticism, Shakespeare, who conformed to none of the classical rules, became the focus of French argument over them, in which the Romantics eventually triumphed; Victor Hugo was among the first French playwrights to break these conventions.

 The influence of these French rules on playwrights in other nations is debatable.
 In the English theatre, Restoration playwrights such as William Wycherley and William Congreve would have been familiar with them.
 William Shakespeare and his contemporaries did not follow this Classicist philosophy, in particular since they were not French and also because they wrote several decades prior to their establishment.
 Those of Shakespeare's plays that seem to display the unities, such as The Tempest, probably indicate a familiarity with actual models from classical antiquity.

-Most famous 18th-century Italian playwright and libretist Carlo Goldoni created a hybrid style of playwriting (combining the model of Molière with the strengths of Commedia dell'arte and his own wit and sincerity).
+The most famous 18th-century Italian playwright and librettist Carlo Goldoni created a hybrid style of playwriting (combining the model of Molière with the strengths of Commedia dell'arte and his own wit and sincerity).

 In literature

-The literary classicism drew inspiration from the qualities of proportion of the major works of ancient Greek and Latin literature.
+Literary classicism drew inspiration from the qualities of proportion of the major works of ancient Greek and Latin literature.

-The 17th–18th centuries significant Classical writers (principally, playwrights and poets) include Pierre Corneille, Jean Racine, John Dryden, William Wycherley, William Congreve, Jonathan Swift, Joseph Addison, Alexander Pope, Voltaire, Carlo Goldoni, and Friedrich Gottlieb Klopstock.
+Significant Classical writers of the 17th–18th centuries (principally, playwrights and poets) include Pierre Corneille, Jean Racine, John Dryden, William Wycherley, William Congreve, Jonathan Swift, Joseph Addison, Alexander Pope, Voltaire, Carlo Goldoni, Friedrich Gottlieb Klopstock, and Gotthold Ephraim Lessing.